Back to Blog

 • Breakout discussions in smaller groups

-Activities That Bridge the Gap
+Activities That Bridge the In-Room / Remote Gap

 Async warm-ups: Before synchronous time, have everyone submit responses to a fun question.
 Share highlights when you meet.

 Hybrid-native tools: Use platforms designed for distributed collaboration, not just digitised in-person experiences.
+Be careful to avoid common mistakes like choosing activities that exclude people.

 Hybrid isn't going away.
 Teams that master this format will attract better talent and work more effectively.
-The investment in getting it right pays dividends.
+The investment in getting it right pays real dividends.

 Start by auditing your current hybrid meetings.
 Where does participation imbalance show up?
 Address those specific friction points first.